Mycelium Bioprocess Design

 Aerial Mycelium Technology

-My most recent work has focused on elaborating scaleable cultivation strategies and morphological engineering principles central to Ecovative Design’s novel AirMycelium™ technology.
+My most recent work has focused on elaborating scaleable cultivation strategies and morphological engineering principles central to Ecovative’s novel AirMycelium™ technology.
 In this capacity I have worked to develop key intellectual property underpinning both food and alternative leather applications of this technology, while also working to elucidate the kinetic, behavioral, and physical organizing principles of the underlying aerial mycelium phenotype.
 This effort required a multi-disciplinary R&D approach leveraging biofoundry paradigms, novel solid-state fermentation bioreactors and cultural formats, and advanced machine learning tools.

 Read More